"Now Listen to Me..."

 Those of us cinephiles who have been around for awhile typically bemoan the enormous output of contemporary remakes, often forgetting that in Hollywood’s Golden Age they occurred as well.
 One of the best was made by director Raoul Walsh who refashioned his 1941 film noir High Sierra into the more expressive and deeper exploratory western, 1949’s Colorado Territory.

-Interestingly enough, Walsh looses none of the original’s 'noirish' content even in this newly created “great outdoors” setting: Duplicitous characters are everywhere, chance alone decides one’s fate, which for most of the populace here, is appropriately grim.
+Interestingly enough, Walsh loses none of the original’s 'noirish' content even in this newly created “great outdoors” setting.
+Duplicitous characters are everywhere, chance alone decides one’s fate, which for most of the populace here, is appropriately grim.
 Walsh’s penchant for delving into his main character’s psychology was already made abundantly evident in his most noir-like western 1947’s Pursued (produced in-between the two aforementioned titles).
 Pursued and Colorado Territory together, pretty much “seal the deal” as to film noir’s ability to successfully infiltrate other genres.

 Joel McCrea faultlessly authenticates Wes McQueen, an outlaw who considers reforming his dishonest ways especially after meeting up with Dorothy Malone’s Julie Ann Winslow whom he idolises.
 Of course his outlaw gang have other ideas particularly since they sprung McQueen from jail and need him to help pull off a daring train robbery, the ubiquitous "one last job."
 Along the way he meets up with a different kind of woman, Colorado Carson, vivaciously portrayed by Virginia Mayo, who unlike Winslow, knows of McQueen's criminal means and the price on his head, accepting both.

 Walsh’s directorial energy is on full throttle here (spilling over into his next feature White Heat) and is ably assisted by his cast and crew, notably Sidney Hickox’s expert cinematography and David Buttolph’s grand thematic score.
 Lastly, there’s screenwriter John Twist’s distinctively poetic dialog (an all aces screenplay co-written with Edmund H. North) and an unforgettable, germanely tragic “blaze of glory” finale.
 McQueen and Colorado will side together (updated) Wednesday, August 21 (2019) at 1:30pm PST.